Abhishek416/i3-setup/README.md

    `sudo apt-get install i3-wm i3lock i3status suckless-tools i3blocks`

-   Install some additional packages to make your desktop enjoyable `sudo apt-get install compton nitrogen rxvt-unicode clipit rofi(dmenu alternative) fonts-noto xsettingsd lxappearance scrot viewnior`
+   Install some additional packages to make your desktop enjoyable `sudo apt-get install compton nitrogen rxvt-unicode clipit rofi(dmenu alternative) fonts-noto xsettingsd lxappearance scrot viewnior py3status`
     You can install some extra packages according to your need and if i have missed some. like conky.

  ## Information of Additional Packages